vitejs/vite/docs/config/index.md

   Set `server.hmr.overlay` to `false` to disable the server error overlay.

-  Set `server.hmr.port` to `false` when connecting with specific domain.
+  Set `server.hmr.port` to `false` when connecting to a domain without a port.

   `clientPort` is an advanced option that overrides the port only on the client side, allowing you to serve the websocket on a different port than the client code looks for it on.
 Useful if you're using an SSL proxy in front of your dev server.